 The Treaty of Shimonoseki was signed on 17 April 17,1895.
 China recognized the independence of Korea and ceded the strategic Liaodong Peninsula ( also called the ' Regent's Sword' in many books of the period ) with Port Arthur

-During the peace negotiations, there was an assassination attempt against Li Hongzhang, the Chinese plenipotentiary and the Japanese emperor Meiji declared an unconditional armistice on March 29, 1895 Japanese guilt over this led the Japanese to accept more moderate concessions (they had wanted to occupy Shan-hai-kwan, Taku , and Tien-tsin ( Tianjin ) and some costal forts as well ).
+During the peace negotiations, there was an assassination attempt against Li Hongzhang, the Chinese plenipotentiary and the Japanese emperor Meiji declared an unconditional armistice on March 29, 1895 Japanese lose of face over this led the Japanese to accept more moderate concessions (they had wanted to occupy Shanhaiguan , Taku , and Tien-tsin ( Tianjin ) and some costal forts as well .

 Russo-Japanese War monument at Port Arthur, site of a battle in the Sino-Japanese War as well .
 Shortly after the treaty was signed, Russia, France and Germany united under the Triple Intervention and threatened war with Japan if it did not withdraw from Port Arthur, which it did in the face of this triple threat.
 Shortly afterward, Russia occupied Port Arthur .

 Estimates of Japanese killed very from 800 to almost 14,000 .
 Cholera killed more Japanese troops than battle, and Japanese troops brought the disease home, which killed and estimated 30,000.

 Chinese losses are estimated to be 35,000 killed or wounded .

 An underwater archeological mission in the Yellow Sea has discovered one